Sisodiya77/Sisodiya77/README.md

 - 👋 Hi, I’m Dhirendra Singh Sisodiya
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Backend(Node.js)
+- 🌱 I’m currently learning NextJS
 - 💞️ I’m looking to collaborate in IT Companies Which are Hiring Fresher Front End Developer
 - 📫 How to reach me Gmail:sisodiyadhirendra1@gmail.com